ryan-mcclue/musings/rage-against-the-machine.md

 Despite Wayland (and Mir) being far more sane (merging display server and client into one), still not fully supported

 Being able to sift through low-quality tech news essential, e.g. almost every week a new database library

+Have to update Ubuntu version if want to easily get compiled version of modern gcc